 The demographics report provides an essential summary of your school's community.
 It gives a whole school overview and helps add context to other data, which helps explain why standards may be higher in one cohort than another.

-The top half of the report is devoted to a whole school summary which includes:
+The top half of the report is devoted to a whole school/trust summary which includes:

 - Ratio of boys to girls